r26D/ex_export/README.md

 ## :exclude
 This includes all public functions except the ones matching the list of function/arity

-## :delegate
-true means that it will use defdelegate - false it builds a local function and maps it manually.
-The default is currently false (as of 0.5.0).
-As of Elixir 1.11 defdelegate is a compile time dependency.
-By switching it to false, it should reduce the amount of recompilation.

 ## See the Output
 In the configuration file for the environment you wish to render the